EricaNichol/IncrementApp/README.md

 The API is secured through password hashing and middleware provided by Express.JS<br><br>

+<b>Assumptions:</b><br><br>

+When a user refreshes, the integer increments by 1, as per the short video clip.
+Which is why I did coding logic in the POST route.

+Since it is deployed on website, I did not provide API key instead, I printed a unique ID demonstrating that a token can be given out to put in the header for Curl or PostMan.<br><br>

 If you have any questions don't hesitate to contact me, feedback is greatly appreciated!<br><br><br>